 In the video, I’m sharing how to set up your space so not a drop of paint gets wasted, the easy way to know if you have the right ratio of paint to pouring medium, and everything you need to know to make your first pour.
 At the end of this post, there is a supply list along with reminder notes for your reference.

-To help you get started, I’ve created a free Paint Pouring Blueprint that guides you through the entire process- from the best pouring medium for getting cells when you’re starting out, which of your paints are best for pouring, and much much more.
+To help you get started, I’ve created a free Paint Pouring Guide that guides you through the entire process- from the best pouring medium for getting cells when you’re starting out, which of your paints are best for pouring, and much much more.
 Download it now so it’ll be at your fingertips whenever you need it.

 Getting Ready to Pour